eigenhombre/galax/README.md

 <img src="/galaxbw.jpg" width="600">

-A "zero-player game" simulating stellar migration.
+A "zero-player game"[^1] simulating stellar migration.

-(What is a zero-player game?
-A game that you don't interact with, you just look at.)
+[^1]: A zero-player game is a game that evolves without any input from the player. https://en.wikipedia.org/wiki/Zero-player_game

 Kinda sorta based on https://arxiv.org/abs/1902.04450.